YAML configuration

 deploy/<app>/<environment>/deployment.yml.

-Run setup once, then deploy releases that can install
+Run setup once, then deploy releases that install dependencies with

 Deploys create timestamped release directories and promote the active release with